aklein-dex/notifhome/README.md

 #### Version 2

 Multiple boards will be connected together.
-There will be 1 master and multiple slaves (placed in different rooms).
+There will be 1 master and multiple slaves (placed in different rooms of the house).
-A user connects to the master to send a notification and the notifications propagate to all the slaves.
+A user can send a notification to the master board only.
+Then the master board forwards the notification to all the slaves.

 #### Version 3